 Mild stretching exercise releases the tension out of the body muscles and the mind.
-Even 10-15 minutes of stretching during periods bring a lot of relief to the body and help in getting off the heaviness especially in the lower abdomen and thighs during periods.
-Stretching also boosts blood circulation in the pelvic region and hence, subsides the menstrual pain.
+Even 10-15 minutes of stretching during periods bring a lot of relief to fatigue during periods.
+Full body stretching helps in getting off the heaviness especially in the lower abdomen and thighs during periods.
+Stretching also boosts blood circulation in the pelvic region and hence, subsides the menstrual pain due to cramps.

 It is the most simple yet effective physical activity that helps in easing out the menstrual cramps.
-10-15 minutes of walk is sufficient to improve the blood circulation.
+10-15 minutes of a walk during periods is sufficient to improve the blood circulation.
 Light walking proves to be really effective in elevating the mood in periods.
-So, next time you feel irritated, go out for a peaceful light walk and experience the calm.
+So, next time you feel irritated during your periods, go out for a peaceful light walk and experience the calm.

 Surprisingly, swimming can do wonders in relieving the menstrual cramps and reduce fatigue.
 You can simply use a tampon and go for a gentle swim.
 You will notice yourself feeling positive and energized after swimming.
 Now that you know the wonderful impacts of swimming even when your are menstruating, do not refrain from stepping into the pool during your periods.

 Dancing on your favorite beats can actually elevate your mood when you are on your period.
 Dancing releases the feel-good chemical called endorphins and hence, lowers the stress and fatigue.
 So, just tune into your favorite song and dance like no one is watching.
 Dancing is as good as light cardio which enhances the blood circulation and reduces menstrual cramps as well.
 So, dancing is simply one best workout techniques during periods.

 This is yet another simple workout for beating the blues of menstruation.
 Indoor cycling for 5-10 minutes during periods is an amazing light cardio exercise for your body.
-It boosts blood circulation and releases tension from the body and makes you feel rejuvenated while you are on your menstruating.
-Do not exert yourself, just a few minutes of cycling is good enough to feel free of the cramps and fatigue.
+It boosts blood circulation throughout the body.
+Thus, cycling releases tension from the body and makes you feel rejuvenated while you are on your menstruating.
+Do not exert yourself, just a few minutes of cycling is good enough to feel free of the menstrual cramps and fatigue.

 Child’s Pose (Balasana)

-Child’s pose is a relieving yoga exercise that makes the body flexible.
-It has therapeutic effects on the muscles of the pelvis and gets you rid of the muscular pain during periods.
+Child’s pose is a relieving yoga exercise that makes the entire body flexible.
+This yoga asana has therapeutic effects on the muscles of the pelvis and gets you rid of the muscular pain during periods.
 Hence, child’s pose releases all the stress out of the body.
 Balasana extensively flexes the muscles of the neck, shoulder, and back, hence it is effective for the entire body.
 You can easily master this yoga exercise by reading or watching it on the internet.

-To do a child’s pose correctly, begin with sitting on your heels on an even surface.
+To hit the right yoga pose, begin with sitting on your heels on an even surface.
 A little distance between your knees is just fine.
 Now, gradually lean forward and try to touch the floor with your forehead and keep the arms extended to touch the place the palms on the floor.
 Keep exhaling slowly as you move forward as it keeps the brain focused.
 Retain Child’s Pose for a few seconds and release it only gradually.

 Inverted leg pose (Viparita Karani)

 This pose is also known as legs up the wall pose.
-It impacts the physical, mental and emotional aspects of health.
+Viparita karani impacts the physical, mental and emotional aspects of health.
 Thus, this yoga pose is a major help when you are struggling with the pain of periods.
 Inverted leg pose stimulates the energy in the body and has soothing effects on the mind.
 Therefore, it is considered as one of the best yoga exercises to beat the mood swings during periods.

 Rest your lower back properly on the cushion and balance the body with your hands while shifting.
 Rest your arms on either side and keep the palms facing upwards.
 Relax your pelvis stay in the pose for 5-10 minutes and take deep conscious breaths.
-This pose will make you feel immensely relaxed.
+This pose will bring you wonderful relief from the menstrual cramps.

 Head-to-knee forward bend (Janu Sirasana)

 This yoga exercise strengthens the reproductive and digestive system of the body.
 This forward bend pose also relieves menstrual cramps, backache and makes the fatigue vanish.
 Isn’t it wonderful, that one yoga pose can have such effective results?
 Let’s learn the right steps to do a head-to-knee forward bend.

 Sit with your back straight on an even surface and extend the legs in front of you.
 Remember to use a soft cushion or blanket to support your back.
 Flex the right knee and rest against the left thigh.
 Ensure that your shin bone makes a right angle with the inner left thigh and gently rest it on the floor.
 Now, slightly tilt your torso to the left and as you inhale deeply, extend your arms upwards.

 This simple yoga pose is beneficial in bringing instant relief to the menstrual cramps.
-This exercise relaxes the abdomen and the lower back and stimulates the blood circulation to all the parts of the body.
-The relaxing effects of this pose beat the mood swings and quieten the anxious thoughts.
+Apanasana relaxes the abdomen and the lower back and stimulates the blood circulation to the entire body.
+The relaxing effects of this pose beat the mood swings and quieten the anxious thoughts during periods.